7 Relationship Tips To Be Great

 You Be Your Own Change, Not Them

-If there’s ever a major thing that human beings resist, that’s change for no reason or a change in something that person is happy with.
+If there’s ever a major thing that human beings resist, that’s a change for no reason or a change in something that person is happy with.

 Mind you, if they have a reason to change, that’s a different thing altogether.

-When you’re open to new ideas and both fully talk openly and honestly (refer the above section on Trust), there’s a good opportunity for mutual growth and change.
+When you’re open to new ideas and both fully talk openly and honestly (refer to the above section on Trust), there’s a good opportunity for mutual growth and change.
 Providing everyone wants to.
 And not wanting to is OK as well.